Home kellton

 Q: Can I use Seaborn for large datasets?

-A: While Seaborn is excellent for statistical analysis, it can become slow with very large datasets.
-For "Big Data" visualization, Bokeh or Datashader are more efficient choices.
+A: While Seaborn is excellent for statistical analysis, it can become slow with very large datasets because it is built on Matplotlib’s CPU-rendering architecture.
+For "Big Data" or streaming visualizations, Bokeh is an optimized, high-performance choice.

 Q: Is Plotly or Seaborn better?

 A: It depends on your project’s end goal.
-Seaborn is better for rapid statistical analysis and creating high-quality, static charts for reports or research papers.
-Plotly is better for building interactive web dashboards and business applications where users need to zoom, hover, and filter data in real-time.
+Seaborn is perfect for rapid statistical analysis, high-quality static charts, and research papers.
+Plotly is superior for building interactive dashboards and customer-facing web apps where users need to zoom, hover, and filter data in real-time.

 Q: What is the best visualization library in Python?